Manifest.mf specification

 , executable

-type of command is meant to be executed.
-You must fill the executable
+command is meant to be executed.
+You must fill theexecutable

-type of command is used to group executable commands.
+command is used to group executable commands.
+It does not run anything by itself.A

-type of command is an executable command which extends the built-in command-launcher functions.
-More details see system package
+command is an executable command which extends some built-in Command Launcher functions.
+For more details see system package

 group